 Equations should be numbered serially within parentheses as shown in Equation (1).
-Equation should be prepared using MS Equation Editor (not in image format).
-The equation number is to be placed at the extreme right side.
+The equation should be prepared using MS Equation Editor (not in image format).
+The equation number is to be placed on the extreme right side.

-6.5 Units, Abbreviations and Symbols
+6.5 Units, Abbreviations, and Symbols

 SI units are preferred.
-Define abbreviations and symbols at the first time as they are introduced in the text.
+Define abbreviations and symbols for the first time as they are introduced in the text.